koenrane/KR-new-site/content/My research.md

 >
 > By tactically adding in e.g. the "Love" − "Hate" steering vector during the forward pass, we achieve SOTA on negative-to-positive sentiment shift and detoxification using models including LLaMA-3 and OPT.
 ActAdd yields inference-time control over high-level output properties (like topic and sentiment) while preserving performance on off-target tasks.
 ActAdd is lightweight: it does not require any machine optimization and works with a single pair of data points, which enables rapid iteration over steering.
 ActAdd demonstrates the power of activation engineering.

 During 2023 and 2024, activation engineering inspired [dozens of follow-up papers](https://www.lesswrong.com/posts/3ghj8EuKzwD3MQR5G/an-introduction-to-representation-engineering-an-activation).
-At Google DeepMind, I am presently tying up a project on steering frontier Gemini models using steering vectors.
-The theory of change is to supplement prompting with steering as another cheap & iterable alignment strategy which can be quickly deployed using a small amount of data.
+At Google DeepMind, Mark Kurzeja and I found [a negative result when attempting to steer Gemini towards higher benchmark scores](/gemini-steering).

 ## Reflections on steering vector work